hudra0/geomate/README.md

    - Check for errors in IP list files
    - Monitor IP list updates and changes

-### Additional Tips
-- During initial setup, keep Strict Mode disabled to allow IP learning
-- Regularly check log files for potential issues
+4. **Check nftables Rules**
+   - Use 'nft list table inet geomate' to view current rules
-- After service restarts, allow time for firewall rules to rebuild
+   - Check for any unexpected rules or mislocated ips

 ## FAQ